SP5555/simple-neural-network/README.md

 ## Synthetic Data Generation
 Random data generation is used to simulate a variety of real-world scenarios where the relationship between input features and output targets is not immediately clear.
 By introducing randomization, we can create a diverse range of datasets that help test the network's ability to generalize and perform well across different situations.

-This synthetic data helps in evaluating the model’s performance without the need for a real-world dataset, which can be difficult to acquire or pre-process.
+This synthetic data helps in evaluating the model's performance without the need for a real-world dataset, which can be difficult to acquire or pre-process.

 For the above example runs, 4 input features `i1, i2, i3, i4` and 3 output targets `o1, o2, o3` are generated as follows.
 ```python